-- We reviewed the survey assessing 2015 compensation to evaluate competitiveness of our prior year levels. - Based upon the competitive positions in the survey and our assessment of the long-term performance of our officers, we increased the equity award levels at all positions, as more fully described above under " - Comparative Assessments." - As the stock price remained relatively flat year over year as of the respective grant dates, we did not make substantial adjustments to award levels based upon change in stock price. - We allocated the awards between performance units and restricted stock for the named executive officers.
+- We reviewed the survey assessing 2016 compensation to evaluate competitiveness of our prior year levels, and were generally satisfied with the placement of the equity component of compensation of our officers with the competitive group.
+Accordingly, we did not make any competitive adjustments to equity award levels and used 2016 award levels as the baseline for 2017 awards, with adjustments for stock price performance. - As the stock price significantly increased nearly 60% as of the respective grant dates from 2016 to 2017, we determined to increase grant date values of awards by 10%.
+This resulted in a reduction of the number of shares subject to the awards by approximately 30% year over year. - We allocated the awards between performance units and restricted stock for the named executive officers.
 Assuming payout of the units at 100% for purposes of valuing the units, the committee allocated half of the awards to restricted stock and half of the awards to the units.

 Upon vesting, the ROIC performance units will be paid out in shares of our common stock.
-The amount paid out is determined based upon our average return on invested capital compared to a peer group consisting of the following companies: AptarGroup, Inc; Bemis Company.; Berry Plastics Group, Inc.; Cascades, Inc.; Clearwater Paper Corporation; Crown Holdings, Inc.; Domtar Corporation; PH Glatfelter Co.; Graphic Packaging Holding Company; Greif, Inc.; International Paper Company; KapStone Paper and Packaging Corporation; Owens-Illinois, Inc.; Resolute Forest Products, Inc.; Sealed Air Corporation; Silgan Holdings Inc.; Sonoco Products Co.; and WestRock Company.
+The amount paid out is determined based upon our average return on invested capital compared to a peer group consisting of the following companies: AptarGroup, Inc; Bemis Company; Berry Plastics Group, Inc.; Cascades, Inc.; Clearwater Paper Corporation; Crown Holdings, Inc.; Domtar Corporation; PH Glatfelter Co.; Graphic Packaging Holding Company; Greif, Inc.; International Paper Company; KapStone Paper and Packaging Corporation; Owens-Illinois, Inc.; Resolute Forest Products, Inc.; Sealed Air Corporation; Silgan Holdings Inc.; Sonoco Products Co.; and WestRock Company.

 The peer group was intended to be a comprehensive group of publicly traded paper and packaging companies, which may compete with us for investor capital.
-The peer group was the same as the group used for units awarded in 2015 and is not intended to be the same group used for comparative assessments as described above under "- Comparative Assessments."
+The peer group was the same as the group used for units awarded in 2015 and 2016 and is not intended to be the same group used for comparative assessments as described above under "- Comparative Assessments."

-Annual return on invested capital for PCA and each peer company will be calculated for 2017, 2018 and 2019 and averaged.
+Annual return on invested capital for PCA and each peer company will be calculated for 2018, 2019 and 2020 and averaged.
 Return on invested capital means pre-tax operating profit before publicly reported special items divided by the sum of total debt and total equity.

-The units will vest on June 20, 2020, the fourth anniversary of the date of the award, as long as the recipient is employed by, or otherwise provides services to, PCA.
-If PCA performs in the first quartile of the group, a number of shares equal to 100% of the units will be paid out with the committee having discretion to award up to an additional 20%.
+The units will vest on June 21, 2021, the fourth anniversary of the date of the award, as long as the recipient is employed by, or otherwise provides services to, PCA.
+If PCA performs in the top quartile of the group, a number of shares equal to 100% of the units will be paid out with the committee having discretion to award up to an additional 20%.
 If PCA performs in the second quartile of the group, 80% of the units will be paid out, with the committee having discretion to award up to an additional 20%.
 If PCA performs in the third quartile of the group, 40% of the units will be paid out, with the committee having the discretion to award an additional 40%.
 If PCA performs in the fourth quartile, there is no payout.
 The committee may consider factors it determines to be appropriate in connection with the discretionary vesting, including ranking within the quartile and business conditions that drove performance during the period.